 1. Real-time notifications

-Real-time notifications, also known as push notifications, are the most efficient and valuable way to be alerted of updates or reminders.
+Real-time notifications, also known as push notifications, are the most efficient and valuable way to be alerted of updates or reminders and are only available with native mobile apps.
 They are the pop-ups that appear on your smartphone to notify you of any messages and allow you to view and immediately respond to any urgent inquiries easily.

 Not only are real-time notifications incredibly beneficial for your recruiters, but they can also be advantageous for your candidates.
 They would be notified of new job alerts or requests, direct or group messages, and reminders of upcoming jobs.
 This means more transparency and ease of communication between the agency and talent.